There are many detractors from investment returns. Tax, transaction costs, management fees, inflation. The list of additions is much shorter.

 It is no wonder that many Aussie investors place preference on ASX shares that offer a franking credit.
 My colleague Mark LaMonica has written about how valuable franking credits actually are for investors—an important consideration when allowing investors to appropriately weight them in investing decisions.

-His conclusion in his model is that the same share listed in Australia would be worth around 10% more to an Australian investor than a global share.
+The conclusion from his model is that the same share listed in Australia would be worth around 10% more to an Australian investor than a global share.
 This is not an amount to sneeze at.

 No investment decisions should be based on how much tax you can save.
 However, it is important for investors to think about the total return they receive from an investment.